jaymineh/P7_TOOLING_SOLUTION_WITH_NFS/project.md

 - Launch 3 new instances (the number depends on the use case) of RHEL 8 & edit the inbound rule for port 80 (web traffic).
 After launching the instances, run `sudo yum install nfs-utils nfs4-acl-tools -y` to install the NFS client on them.
 This is what will communicate with the NFS server to make them "redundant' where files that are edited or deleted in the mounted drives (which will be done below) will be consistent across all web servers.

 - Next step is to create a folder/directory on the webserver where the web content will be served (displayed so you can see it on the internet).
 The folder is `/var/www`.
 Run `sudo mkdir /var/www` to create the folder.
+Note that this is to be done on any of the webservers.
+If comms has been established with the NFS server, you would only need to close the repo on one webserver and it would appear on all.

 - After the above folder has been created, we need to map it to the original drive (`mnt/apps`) in the server so the client can communicate with it.
 Run `sudo mount -t nfs -o rw,nosuid <NFS-Server-Private-IP-Address>:/mnt/apps /var/www`.
 Run `df -h` to confirm settings.